 Cleanup Status and Costs.
 Until FY1994, DOD primarily concentrated its cleanup efforts on identifying and investigating contaminated sites to determine the level of remediation that would be necessary to protect human health and the environment.
 As the majority of sites were identified and subsequent investigations were completed, DOD began to focus the bulk of its efforts on actual cleanup.
 In FY1996, DOD also developed specific cleanup goals to prioritize its sites, based on threats of exposure.
-As indicated in Figure 2, DOD had identified a total of 28,538 contaminated sites as of the end of FY2001.6 These sites are located on 5,046 current, former, and closing military installations in all 50 states and several U.S. territories.
-As of that time, DOD had completed cleanup at 19,564 of its contaminated sites (nearly 69% of total sites) at a cost of \$18.6 billion, and reported that almost \$31.0 billion would be necessary to finish cleanup at the remaining 8,974 sites from FY2002 to site completion.
+As indicated in Figure 2, DOD had identified a total of 29,696 contaminated sites as of the end of FY2002.6 As of that time, DOD had completed cleanup at 20,491 of those sites (69% of total sites) at a cost of \$20.2 billion, and reported that almost \$30.2 billion would be necessary to finish cleanup at the remaining 9,205 sites (31% of total sites) from FY2003 to site completion.

 Even though less than 1/3 of contaminated sites are still in need of cleanup, the above estimates of future cleanup costs are substantially higher than has already been spent due to the severity of contamination at these remaining sites and the resources that likely will be necessary to address UXO contamination.
 DOD expects that estimates of funding needs will likely increase in future years as additional sites with UXO contamination are identified and the extent of such contamination is determined.
 Funding needs for cleanup also may rise in future years as additional military bases are selected for closure.
 The National Defense Authorization Act for FY2002 (P.L.
 107-107) authorized a new round of military base closings in 2005.
-The amount of funding that would be necessary to accelerate cleanup at new base closure sites, and transfer them to other uses, would depend on the type and extent of contamination present at such installations.
-Costs to accelerate cleanup could be high if the bases selected for closure contain some of the more severely contaminated sites that are on the NPL and are subject to cleanup under CERCLA.

 6 Department of Defense.
-Defense Environmental Restoration Program Annual Report to Congress for FY2001.
-April 2002. p.
+Defense Environmental Restoration Program Annual Report to Congress for FY2002.
+April 2003. p.
 B-6-1, p.
 C-5-1.